Environmental Health & SafetyBasic Rules and Procedures

 Be alert to and correct or report unsafe conditions in the laboratory.
 Report to your PI, laboratory supervisor, or to the Environmental Health & Safety (335-3041) unsafe conditions you cannot correct.

 Equipment should be used only for its designed purpose.

 Reagents should be combined in appropriate order to minimize violent chemical reactions.

 Reaction apparatus should be positioned and clamped in order to permit manipulation without the need to move the apparatus until the entire reaction is completed.

-Handle and store laboratory glassware with care to avoid damage; do not use damaged glassware.
+Handle and store laboratory glassware with care to avoid damage.
+Inspect glassware before use and do not use damaged glassware.
 Use extra care with apparatus that evacuates air from glassware.
 Shield or wrap the glassware to contain chemicals and glass fragments should implosion occur.

 While not recommended, if an operation is left unattended, leave laboratory room lights on, place an appropriate sign on the door indicating emergency shut-down procedures, and provided for containment of hazardous chemicals in the event of failure of a utility service (such as cooling water) to the operation.

 Apparatus (vacuum pumps, distillation columns, etc.) which may discharge hazardous chemicals should be vented into local non-return building exhaust devices.
 Do not allow release of hazardous chemicals in cold or warm rooms, since these may have re-circulated atmospheres.

 Appropriately use, label, store and transport gas cylinders.
 For additional information see the Fact Sheet – Compressed Gas Cylinders.